brmcdoug/xrv9kvm/README.md

 # xrv9kvm
-A little tool for building xrv9k virtual router topologies ON THE CHEAP
+A little tool for building xrv9k virtual router topologies on KVM, without the need for orchestrators like Openstack

 1. hardware/OS requirements:
     * ubuntu 20.04 or 18.04, minimum 16 vCPU, 96GB memory, 200GB disk